microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/windowsupdates-catalogentry.md

 ---
 title: "catalogEntry resource type"
-description: "Metadata for a piece of content that you can approve for deployment."
+description: "An abstract type that represents metadata for a piece of content that you can approve for deployment."
 author: "ryan-k-williams"
 ms.localizationpriority: medium
 ms.prod: "w10"